Lifeline Emergency Information Scheme

 What do I have to do?

-• Place it in the plastic container that we’ll send you when you contact us
+• Place the form which contains your name and details in the plastic container that we’ll send you when you contact us

 • Store the container in your fridge